-"Notes" or "Promissory Notes" means, collectively, (i) with respect to the Series 2018A Bonds, the Promissory Note, dated the Closing Date, from the School to the Issuer, substantially in the form annexed to the Series 2018 Loan Agreement, and (ii) with respect to the Series 2018B Bonds, the Promissory Note, dated the Closing Date, from the School to the Issuer, substantially in the form annexed to the Series 2018 Loan Agreement evidencing the School's obligations to make Loan Payments to the Issuer.
+"Notes" or "Promissory Notes" means, collectively, (i) with respect to the Series 2020A Bonds, the Promissory Note, dated the Closing Date, from the School to the Issuer, substantially in the form annexed to the Series 2018 Loan Agreement, (ii) with respect to the Series 2020B Bonds, the Promissory Note, dated the Closing Date, from the School to the Issuer,, and (iii) with respect to the Series 2020C Bonds, the Promissory Note, dated the Closing Date, substantially in the form annexed to the Series 2020 Loan Agreement evidencing the School's obligations to make Loan Payments to the Issuer.

-"Office of the Trustee" means the principal corporate trust office of the Trustee, as specified in the Series 2018 Indenture, or such other address as the Trustee shall designate.
+"Office of the Trustee" means the principal corporate trust office of the Trustee, as specified in the Series 2020 Indenture, or such other address as the Trustee shall designate.

-"Official Statement" means the Official Statement, dated June 15, 2018, distributed by the Underwriter and the School in connection with the sale of the Series 2018 Bonds.
+"Official Statement" means the Official Statement, dated June 22, 2020, distributed by the Underwriter and the School in connection with the sale of the Series 2020 Bonds.